stefaneidelloth/treezjs/doc/atoms/variable/range/integerRange.md

 #### Range

-A comma separated list of range values in square brackets, e.g. [13,14,15] or a range command range(min, max, step), e.g. range(13,15,1)
+A comma separated list of range values in square brackets, e.g. [13,14,15]

 ----